IntroToStatNCAT/IntroToStatNCAT.github.io/_pages/slides.md

 {% include base_path %}

-## Slides by chapter per section
+## Section by Section Slides

-The following slides are derived from the openintro statistics slides.
+The following slides are derived from the [OpenIntro Statistics](https://www.openintro.org/book/os/){:target="_blank"} slides.
+Here, we provide the slides in both pdf and R Markdown format.
+The markdown format allow for the instructor to easily customize the R codes and output embedded in the slides.

 [Chapter 1 - Introduction to data](https://github.com/IntroToStatNCAT/IntroToStatNCAT.github.io/tree/main/files/Slides/Chapter%201){:target="_blank"}